Q: Do I have to complete the full academy if I was a Police Officer in the Military?

 Q: How long does the hiring process take?

-A: The entire hiring process generally takes 2-4 months, which is dependent on several factors, including how quickly our inquiries are answered by your previous employers, personal references and neighbors.
+A: The entire hiring process generally takes around 90 days, which is dependent on several factors, including how quickly our inquiries are answered by your previous employers, personal references and neighbors.

 Q: Do you have a minimum education requirement?

 A: Yes.
 You MUST have completed at least sixty (60) semester credit hours toward an advanced degree (2-year degree or higher) from an accredited private or public institution that is accepted by the city, with a minimum G.P.A. of at least a 2.0.
 (Copy of transcript must be provided.)

 NOTE: The college semester credit hour requirement may be waived for applicants who are Certified Officers with a High-school diploma and at least two (2) years of prior full time law enforcement experience.
 The college semester credit hour requirement may also be waived for U.S. Military personnel that possess a High-school diploma and at least two (2) years of active duty service with an honorable discharge.
 NO EXCEPTIONS

 Q: How many trips will I have to make to Fort Lauderdale in order to secure employment with your agency?